Liberty ship: Hull cracks

 The Ministry of War Transport borrowed the British-built for testing purposes.
 Constance Tipper of Cambridge University demonstrated that the fractures did not start in the welds, but were due to the embrittlement of the steel used.
 When used in riveted construction, however, the same steel did not have this problem.
 Tipper discovered that at a certain temperature, the steel the ships were made of changed from being ductile to brittle, allowing cracks to form and propagate.
 This temperature is known as the critical ductile-brittle transition temperature.
 Ships in the North Atlantic were exposed to temperatures that could fall below this critical point.
 The predominantly welded hull construction, effectively a continuous sheet of steel, allowed small cracks to propagate unimpeded, unlike in a hull made of separate plates riveted together.
 One common type of crack nucleated at the square corner of a hatch which coincided with a welded seam, both the corner and the weld acting as stress concentrators.
 Furthermore, the ships were frequently grossly overloaded, greatly increasing stress, and some of the structural problems occurred during or after severe storms that would have further increased stress.
 Minor revisions to the hatches and various reinforcements were applied to the Liberty ships to arrest the cracking problem.
 These are some of the first structural tests that gave birth to the study of materials.
 The successor Victory ships used the same steel, also welded rather than riveted, but spacing between frames was widened from 30 in to 36 in, making the ships less stiff and more able to flex.

 Consequences and results

 The sinking of the Liberty ships led to a new way of thinking about ship design and manufacturing.
-Ships today avoid the use of rectangular corners to avoid stress concentration.
+Modern ships avoid the use of rectangular corners to avoid stress concentration.
 New types of steel were developed that have higher fracture toughness, especially at lower temperatures.
 In addition, more talented and educated welders can produce welds without, or at least with fewer, flaws.
 While the context and time in which Liberty ships were constructed resulted in many failures, the lessons learned led to new innovations that allow for more efficient and safer shipbuilding today.